Slugging Calculator

 Slugging percentage (often abbreviated as SLG) is a statistic that measures how many bases a batter averages per at bat.
 Unlike batting average, which treats every hit equally, slugging percentage gives extra weight to doubles, triples, and home runs.
 This makes it a much better indicator of a player's power hitting ability.

-For example, a player who hits mostly singles might have a high batting average but a modest slugging percentage.
-A slugger who hits many home runs will have a slugging percentage that stands out.
-According to Wikipedia, slugging percentage has been used in baseball since the early 20th century and remains one of the three key components of the famous OPS statistic (On-base Plus Slugging).
+For example, a player who hits mostly singles might have a high batting average but a modest slugging percentage slugger who hits many home runs will have a slugging percentage that stands out. slugging percentage has been used in baseball since the early 20th century and remains one of the three key components of the famous OPS statistic (On-base Plus Slugging).
 In everyday terms, this stat tells you whether a batter is getting on base or driving runners in with powerful hits.

 How to Use This Calculator